baranovskypd/goodpress/README.md

 [its source](https://github.com/ThinkR-open/abcdR)) but it doesn’t handle media.
 If you use a GitHub repo:

-  - You could set up something like a GitHub Action that’d interact with WordPress REST API each time you push to the default branch.
+  - You could set up something like a GitHub Action workflow that’d interact with WordPress REST API each time you push to the default branch.
   - Are you still sure you don’t want to use a [static website generator instead](https://gohugo.io/tools/migrations/)? :wink: More seriously, I am interested in blogging workflows so feel free to